 It begins, in a sense, with the advance information mailed to Delegates, which includes significant questions to take to the Areas for input before the Conference.
-During the Conference, Delegates take reams of notes.
+During the Conference, Delegates take reams of notes, and much of the information is provided in writing in the Conference Dossier.

 The Final Conference Report will be available sometime after Conference and provides a complete record of reports, discussions, workshops, and actions.
 It is not a verbatim account, but no significant aspect of the Conference is omitted.

 Throughout the year, Delegates are kept informed of G.S.O. activities, results of meetings of the General Service Board, and the work being done by the various Committees of the Board.

-Conference Committees
+Chapter Eight - Conference Committees

-The Fellowship submits items for discussion by the Conference to the General Service Office.
+Without committees, it is doubtful that any Conference would be able to function effectively.
+The Fellowship submits items for discussion by the Conference to the General Service Office (GSO).
 GSO then compiles a dossier which includes the agenda; this is then checked and approved by the Conference Agenda Committee.
+The conference Agenda committee comprises of the Chairpersons of the Board, GSO, Delegates, and Conference coordinator.
 The Conference Dossier is then mailed to Conference attendees well in advance of the actual Conference meeting.
+Most questions suggested for the Conference agenda are assigned to a National committee, where items can be discussed in a small group before they are forwarded for discussion to the full Conference body.

-The full Conference body goes through the dossier; any items that can be dealt with by the full session are decided there and then.
+At conference, the full Conference body goes through the dossier; any items that can be dealt with by the full session are decided there and then.
 However, most items on the Conference dossier will require further discussion and investigation; these items are assigned to the relevant National Committee.